SGenheden/Elba/Hybrid-tutorials/README.md

 * **Insert-peptide** - how to insert a peptide in a pre-equilibrated membrane

-* **Umbrella-simulation** - how to insert a small solute in a membrane and how to run umbrella simulations to obtain the PMF.
+* **Umbrella-simulation** - how to insert a small solute in a membrane and how to run umbrella simulations to obtain the PMF

+* **Solvation** - how to compute the solvation free energy of a small solute in water and octanol